-The TCS/StabiliTrak button is on the center console.
+The button for TCS and StabiliTrak is on the center console, behind the shift lever.

 Do not repeatedly brake or accelerate heavily when TCS is off.
 The vehicle driveline could be damaged.
-To turn off only TCS, press and release the to button.
-The traction off light (b) displays in the instrument cluster.
-The appropriate DIC message displays.
-See Ride Control System Messages on page 5-42.

-To turn TCS on again, press and release the $\frac{3}{4}$ button.
-The traction off light $\frac{1}{4}$ displayed in the instrument cluster will turn off.
+To turn off only TCS, press and release the 静 button.
+The Traction Off Light displays in the instrument cluster.
+To turn TCS on again, press and release the 静 button.
+The Traction Off Light displayed in the instrument cluster will turn off.

-If TCS is limiting wheel spin when the 器 button is pressed, the system will not turn off until the wheels stop spinning.

-To turn off both TCS and StabiliTrak, press and hold the $\stackrel{\frown}{R}$ button until the traction off light $\stackrel{\frown}{\omega}$ and StabiliTrak OFF light $\stackrel{\frown}{R}$ come on and stay on in the instrument cluster.
-The appropriate DIC message displays.
-See Ride Control System Messages on page 5-42.
-To turn TCS and StabiliTrak on again, press and release the $\frac{3}{6}$ button.
-The traction off light $\frac{3}{6}$ and StabiliTrak OFF light $\frac{3}{6}$ in the instrument cluster turn off.
+If TCS is limiting wheel spin when the spin button is pressed, the system will not turn off until the wheels stop spinning.
+To turn off both TCS and StabiliTrak, press and hold the k button until the Traction Off Light and StabiliTrak Off Light come on and stay on in the instrument cluster.
+To turn TCS and StabiliTrak on again, press and release the button.
+The Traction Off Light and StabiliTrak Off Light in the instrument cluster turn off.